crossplane/crossplane/docs/stacks-guide-gcp.md

 ## Set Up Network Resources

-Wordpress needs an SQL database and a Kubernetes cluster.
-But *those* two resources need a private network to communicate securely.
-So, we need to set up the network before we get to the database and Kubernetes creation steps.
-Here's an example network setup:
+Wordpress needs a SQL database and a Kubernetes cluster.
+But **those** two resources need a private network to communicate securely.
+So, we need to set up the network before we set up the database and the Kubernetes cluster.
+Here's an example of how to set up a network:

 ```
 cat > network.yaml <<EOF